Links

 Housing Again: An excellent resource site dedicated to putting housing back on the public agenda.

 Isthatlegal: website on welfare, ODSP, landlord and tenants.
-Kingston Association for Tenants.
-From an active group in Kingston, Ontario.

 Libby Davies.
 Member of Parliament, Vancouver East.
 New Democratic Party.
 Speaks out on housing and other issues.